harikrishna19/Premier-League-Summary-Analysis-2023-24/README.md

 -   Top Goal Scorer of the team

-Additional **Form** column represents the team form overall for 38 week season
+Additional **Form** column represents the team form overall for 38 week match-season

 ![](images/Capture-5321.PNG)